 - You frequently use non-browser apps that require privacy and security

-What to know about legality and policy
+What to know about legality and policy Free vpn proxy edge 2026

 - VPN use is legal in many places, but some regions regulate or restrict VPN usage.
 Always comply with local laws and your organization’s policies if you’re on a corporate network.